Plexity3D/RobloxFreezeGlitchScript/README.md

 3. Yeah, that's it

 ## Using it:
-press "Q" on the roblox bar!
+press "Q" on the roblox bar.
 (That white bar above the roblox player) Now you can press F3 to toggle it!

-(Note: It reaks in first person/shiftlock)
+(Note: It breaks in first person/shiftlock)